What To Do About Dust and Smoke From Fires

 - are pregnant, because there could be potential health effects for both you and the developing fetus.

 Inside: Dust and Smoke Getting in through Cracks, Gaps & Ventilation

 When outside air quality is bad you should minimize infiltration into your building.

 - Air seal large cracks and gaps around doors, windows, electrical and plumbing penetrations, etc. It’s long been a mantra of the high-performance building industry to “build tight and ventilate right.”
 If you haven’t already, now is the time .
 In the short term you can simply use tape over larger areas, or plastic and tape over large openings.

 - Shut off outside air intakes for forced air systems.
 This may include temporarily covering crawlspace vents, incoming air ducts for HRVs/ERVs and central forced air systems.
 [NOTE: Contact your HVAC professional to make sure it’s okay to block these vents.
 Doing so – on some units – may increase pressure and burn out a fan.]

 - Some ventilation systems are designed to filter outside air.
 These systems may continue operating IF they do not noticeably worsen indoor air quality.

-- If possible, minimize use of exhaust fans such as those in bathrooms and over stoves, and don’t forget the clothes dryer is a large “vacuum” which results in significant outside air infiltration.
-This recommendation must be weighed with other factors, and some may not find the tradeoff worthwhile.
+- If possible, minimize use of exhaust fans such as those in bathrooms and over stoves, and don’t forget the clothes dryer creates a large “vacuum” which results in significant outside air infiltration.
+This recommendation must be weighed with other factors, and some may not find the trade off worthwhile.

-Outside: Dust and Ash Collects On Horizontal Surfaces
+Outside: Dust and Ash Collect on Horizontal Surfaces

 See Cleaning After Fire for some suggestions.